Liam-DeVoe/liam-devoe.github.io/content/articles/git-as-a-backup-system.md

 ---
-title: git as a backup system
+title: Git as a backup system
 date: 2022-08-23
 slug: git-as-a-backup-system
 ---